 Baltimore Yearly Meeting operates a camping program, which engages campers aged 9 to 16, counselors, other staff, and work grant volunteers.
 They create a lived community of Quaker testimonies over a series of summer weeks in wilderness spaces.
 People connect to nature and to each other without technology.
 They live outside of competition, trying to meet all needs without sacrificing others.
 There is a lot of creative problem solving.
 Sometimes, it is the first time that young Quakers learn there are others like them, and that they all belong to one larger Society.
-Most importantly, the camps are set up as youth-centered communities, which make it possible for us to hear the voice of God through their mouths.
+Most important, the camps are set up as youth-centered communities, which make it possible for us to hear the voice of God through their mouths.
 Camps exist with the notion that all people (young and old) have truth, gifts, and skills that will contribute to the community.
 Young people learn Quaker values through the experience of living in community.

-Religious Education occurs as young Quakers learn how to live in spiritual community with others.
+Religious education occurs as young Quakers learn how to live in spiritual community with others.
 They are given both physical and emotional challenges with support, not put in danger or protected from it, and must draw upon their inner strength to rise to those challenges.
 They often do things they knew they couldn't do, which grows their self-esteem.
 Typically, a camper goes home a more competent, confident person whose spiritual roots have deepened and whose ties to the broader Quaker community have strengthened.

 The camp experience continues for those who are hired to be counselors.
-These young Adults live in community with each other, while they serve as staff for camp.
-It helps with the transition from youth to adulthood, as they are responsible for creating programming instead of recipients of it.
-They must teach Quaker values, and in turn become more confident of their own spirituality.
+These young adults' experience of living in community with each other while they serve as staff for camp is a transition from youth to adulthood, as they are the creators of programming instead of recipients of it.
+They must teach Quaker values, and in turn they become more confident of their own spirituality.
 They become dedicated to the camp community, and in turn to community in general.
-As they carry out the needs of the community, they develop the awareness that all communities have needs, and are more likely to fill them in leadership and service outside of the camp community.
+As they care for the needs of the community, they develop the awareness that all communities have needs, and they are more likely to answer these needs in leadership and service outside of the camp community.
 We have high expectations for our counselors, which are met and regularly exceeded.
 They leave more able to accomplish tasks, lead, and work with others.
 We know this investment pays off in society at large.

 The camping program also serves non-Quaker families.
 It is great outreach into the world, as more people know Quaker values from the inside.
-As a result some join the Society of Friends.
-Regardless, their youth receive a great gift of self esteem and inner knowledge that serves them for the rest of their life, wherever they go.
+As a result some join the Religious Society of Friends.
+Whether they become Friends or not, they receive a great gift of self esteem and inner knowledge that serves them for the rest of their life, wherever they go.